-- 1. Remove and discard the media from the T75 flask of tumor cells. - 2.
-Rinse the cells twice with room temperature 1X PBS. - a.
+- 1. Flush the tissue chamber of the fibronectin-coated SynVivo device with complete cell media. - a.
+This step will insure that the tissue chamber is primed with fresh cell media prior to seeding. - 2.
+Remove and discard the cell media from the T75 flask of astrocytes or pericytes. - 3.
+Rinse the cells twice with room temperature HEPES buffered saline. - a.
 Gently rock the flask in between rinses. - b.
-Remove final rinse and discard. - 5.
-Add 2 mL of room temperature TrypLE Express Cell Dissociation Reagent to the flask. - 6.
-Incubate flask at 37°C for 3-5 minutes. - 7.
-Add 3 mL of complete cell media to the flask to neutralize the dissociation reagent. - 8.
-Gently wash the sides of the flask to remove the adherent cells, and pipette cells into a 15-mL conical tube.
+Remove final rinse and discard. - 4.
+Add 2 mL of room temperature TrypLE Express Cell Dissociation Reagent to the flask. - 5.
+Incubate flask at 37°C for 3-5 minutes. - 6.
+Add 3 mL of complete cell media to the flask to neutralize the dissociation reagent.

-- 9. Pellet the cells by centrifugation. - a.
-Use 200 x g for 5 minutes at room temperature (do not use speeds greater than 1000 RPM). - 10.
-Remove the media, leaving behind at least 100 μl to cover the cell pellet. - 11.
+- 7. Gently wash the sides of the flask to remove the adherent cells, and pipette cells into a 15-mL conical tube. - 8.
+Pellet the cells by centrifugation. - a.
+Use 200 x g for 5 minutes at room temperature (do not use speeds greater than 1000 RPM). - 9.
+Remove the media, leaving behind at least 100 μl to cover the cell pellet. - 10.
 Wash the cells twice with 5 mL complete cell media, and pellet the cells by centrifugation. - a.
 Use 200 x g for 5 minutes at room temperature (do not use speeds greater than 1000 RPM).